 There are so many benefits to drinking enough water.
 Since we are talking about boosting productivity let's look at what ways drinking water can help improve your productivity.
 Drinking enough water, at least 8-10 glasses a day, can help you feel more awake and alert which makes it easier to do more.
 Also being well hydrated can relieve headaches and stomach problems.
 Both of which can make it hard for you to get everything you want to get done finished.

-It’s easy to get enough water in your day with some free apps for your phone.
-I use the app Hydrate to track my water intake every day.
+It's easy to get enough water in your day with some free apps for your phone.
+I use an app to track my water intake every day.
 I noticed that once I started keeping track of it, I started drinking more.
 I find having a goal and trying to hit daily makes me more motivated to drink more.